axiom-org/axiom/testnet/README.md

 kubectl describe pod cserver0-deployment
 ```

-To get the application logs, go to `https://console.cloud.google.com/logs/viewer` and select "GKE container" from the first dropdown, "cserver0" from the second.
+To get the application logs, go to `https://console.cloud.google.com/logs/viewer` and select "GKE container" from the first dropdown, and either "cserver0" or "hserver0" from the second.

-To expose the `cserver` to public internet ports, you need to create a load balancer, which you can do with the `expose.sh` script:
+To expose these servers to public internet ports, you need to create a load balancer, which you can do with these scripts:

 ```
+./cservice.sh 0
-./expose.sh 0
+./hservice.sh 0
 ```

+There are separate load balancers because the cserver needs TCP sockets on custom ports, but the hserver wants HTTPS and is okay with ports 80/443, and GKE handles those differently.

-You only need to expose it once; you don't need to run that on every deploy.
+You only need to create the load balancers once; you don't need to run that on every deploy.
 However, if
 you change the firewall rules later, you may also need to change the firewall rules in
 the Google Cloud config (as opposed to Kubernetes).
-See: https://console.cloud.google.com/networking/firewalls/list
+See: https://console.cloud.google.com/networking/firewalls/list .
+This process is likely to break confusingly so be sure to emotionally steel yourself.

 To find the external ip, run: